mccurdyc/beautifulhugo/README.md

 pygmentsUseClasses = true
 ```

+Then, you can manually edit the syntax highlighting at the bottom of `static/css/main.css`.

-Then, you can generate a different style by running:
+Or, you can generate a different style by running:

 ```
-hugo gen chromastyles --style=trac > static/css/syntax.css
+hugo gen chromastyles --style=trac >> static/css/main.css
 ```

 #### Pygments - Old server side syntax highlighting